2026 Guide

 Can I run a vending machine business part-time?

 Yes!
 Many operators start part-time with 2-5 machines.
 Plan for 4-8 hours per week for restocking, maintenance, and administrative tasks.
-As you scale, you can transition to full-time.

 What products should I stock?